Frequently Asked Questions

 My personal style is warm, welcoming, and open.

-Do you accept insurance?
+Do you accept insurance for individual sessions?
 What are your fees?

-I currently accept Optum, Aetna, and Cigna insurance carriers.
+For individual and art therapy sessions I currently accept Optum and Aetna insurances.
 I also offer private pay sessions for those interested.
 If I do not accept your insurance I encourage potential clients to contact their insurance carrier to inquire about potential reimbursement for sessions, which is more likely for clients who carry PPOs.
 If this is possible I am happy to provide clients with a superbill for submission.
-Fees are $175 per private pay session.
+Fees are $160 per private pay session for individuals for a 45 minute session and $175 for a 60 minute session.
 I encourage you to check out this article on the process!

 How do I set up a session?